Moulin de Gassac - IGP Hérault Combe Calcaire blanc 2021

 About the wine:

-This Chardonnay-dominated blend has been aged for six months in oak, but it is the fruit (peach and nectarine) that takes center stage on the nose, with subtlety and finesse.
+This Chardonnay-dominated blend has been aged for six months in oak barrels, but it’s the fruit (peach and nectarine) that takes center stage on the nose, with subtlety and finesse.
 Soft and fresh, bursting with fruit and with hints of citrus, the palate finishes with a pleasant tang.
-A refreshing white wine perfect for sunny days and grilled fish.
+A lively white wine perfect for sunny days and grilled fish.

 About the estate:

 A fine example of the rise of Languedoc wines across the five continents, this estate—founded in 1971 by Aimé and Véronique Guibert—caused a stir a few years ago by offering local wines at the same price as top Bordeaux wines.
-It has, however, remained at the forefront of the industry, producing wines of consistent quality and remarkable aging potential.
+It has, however, remained at the top of its game with wines of consistent quality and remarkable aging potential.
 A benchmark estate now run by the founders’ sons.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France